Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 - Bottom: honeycomb pocket springs matched to your body weight (we use 986 springs in a queen – most companies give you 768 springs in a row layout)

-- Top: 5cm natural latex — the same across all three models
+- Top: 5cm natural latex — latex firmness is matched to the firmness range

-The purple foam is a spacer — it holds the space where microspring layers would go.
-When you upgrade from Cooper to Aurora, or Aurora to Cloud, we remove the purple foam and replace it with a microspring layer.
+The purple foam is a spacer — it holds the space where micro spring layers would go.
+When you move from Cooper to Aurora, or Aurora to Cloud, we remove the purple foam and replace it with a micro spring layer.

-In Aurora and Cloud, the latex moulds to the microsprings.
-The microsprings mould to the pocket springs.
-Your shoulders and hips sink right in — that's why side sleepers tend to prefer more cushioning.
+In Aurora and Cloud, the latex moulds to the micro springs.
+The micro springs mould to the pocket springs.
+Your shoulders and hips are more cushioned — that's why side sleepers tend to prefer these models.

 **Why honeycomb?**